Just Shoot Me!: Maya Gallo

 The character of Maya Gallo is portrayed by Laura San Giacomo.
-Maya is largely portrayed as a hot-tempered, sassy journalist who takes a job at the fictional glamour fashion magazine Blush, owned by her father Jack Gallo, in the pilot after she is fired for tampering with an anchorwoman's teleprompter and making her cry on the air.
-She is a dichotomy on several levels, with her headstrong smarts coupled with a naïveté about life and sometimes even love.
-Though she is also clearly attractive and will on occasion use this if a situation calls for it, Maya frowns upon men looking at women solely as objects of sexual desire, and in keeping with her feminist views, instead encourages people to admire women for their intelligence or other attributes.
-Unfortunately for her, this is not a popular view for a fashion magazine and it, therefore, puts her at odds with much of the magazine's staff, thus providing much of the comedic conflict of the series.
+In the pilot, Maya is largely characterised as a hot-tempered, sassy journalist who takes on a job at the fictional glamour fashion magazine Blush, owned by her father Jack Gallo, after she was fired for tampering with an anchorwoman's teleprompter and making her cry on the air.
+She is shown to have headstrong smarts despite her naïveté about life.
+Though she is seen as attractive and uses this if a situation calls for it, Maya frowns upon men looking at women solely as objects of sexual desire, and in keeping with her feminist views, instead encourages people to admire women for their intelligence or other attributes.
+However, this view puts her at odds with most of the magazine's staff, thus providing much of the comedic conflict of the series.

-She is usually mistaken for Puerto Rican.
+She is commonly mistaken for being Puerto Rican.
 Her birthday is January 1, but her father Jack is unable to remember it.
+(Ep.
+"Sweet Charity").

-In the episode "Nina Van Grandma," Jack claims, "I was in that delivery room 14 hours on the hottest day of the year... then why did it snow today."
-Maya is often shown dating on the show.
-She and Elliot are a couple for quite some time, and they were briefly engaged.
+Maya is often seen dating other characters on the show.
+She and Elliot are shown as a couple for quite some time, and they are briefly engaged.
 However, Elliot's fear of commitment causes him to instantly have a panic attack moments after he proposes to her.
 Among her other dates were Michael Tenzer (David Rasche), Chris (Dean Cain), Ray Liotta, and another man named Chris (Joe Rogan).
-Although she is involved in several relationships, she is never depicted getting (legally) married in the series.
+Although she is involved in several relationships, she is never depicted getting legally married in the series.
 She is also very skilled at pitching; when she pitches a baseball to Dennis Finch, he thinks his hand is broken.
-However, if Maya starts pitching, she can't stop (she wants to practice softball with Finch in the rain).
+However, if Maya starts pitching, she can't stop.